Heidegger once said that “to make space is to gift place freely.”

 My approach to matter is nourished by spatialist sources.
 Lucio Fontana affirmed that “it is no longer the figure as painting, but the painting as figure that is destroyed, perforated;” this is the artistic object.
 Because all art is creation-destruction and one act cannot be without the other, in my own work I began cutting, breaking and ripping in order to mend and rebuild from the scraps.
-I represent spaces, but I do so by creating new space for them.
-I give them new entity-being.
+Representing spaces but creating a new space for them, giving them a new entity.

-I seek to apply deconstructionist principles to painting: I seek rupture, the fragmentation of space, a measured chaos as a way of researching and working toward a new construction-deconstruction of reality.
+I apply deconstructionist principles to painting: Rupture, the fragmentation of space, a measured chaos as a way of researching and working toward a new construction-deconstruction of reality.
 Space created to host space.
 Deconstructionist architects started with classic structures in order, after a process of structural re-formation--a deeply vital process of destruction-construction, to create new spaces-realities.
-I look to follow these principles in painting.
-Classic spaces, uninhabited, hosted in new realities that can fuse with them and offer new being to them.
+I follow these principles in painting.
+Spaces hosted in a new reality that fuse with them and offer new being to them.
 A being-in-itself.
 This measured chaos is at once a provocation and a letting be, an end and a destruction, a reconstruction.
 A sensitive and sensorial dynamic.
 New spaces offered to the spectator, who will be the one to live in them and wander through them.
-Spaces of absent humanity, signifying the dehumanization caused by us in our own world.
-I empty my spaces of humanity so that others may fill them.
-Spaces where we may give new form to our selves in our deeper interior.
+Spaces where we may give new form to ourselves in our deeper interior.
 Spaces in which to re-inhabit our selves, to re-exist, to re-create.